Welcome Wagon Guide¶

 Conference Intro and Tour¶

-Join our our Conference Intro and Tour on Sunday, April 25th at 12:30 pm PST by going to Sessions and selecting Conference Intro and Tour.
+Join our Conference Intro and Tour by going to Sessions and selecting Conference Intro and Tour.
+Times are listed in the schedule.
 Your Welcome Wagon will take you on a tour of the virtual conference platform and show you how to navigate the conference.
 Learn tips and tricks, meet other attendees, and get to know how the conference works.
 This session is open to everyone, whether this is your first conference or your fifth.

 You can prepare for the conference by reading through this guide.
 Don’t worry if you forget any of it – there will be a recording you can watch in the Helpdesk booth.
-Select Expo > Write the Docs Helpdesk to watch it anytime.
+Select Expo > Helpdesk to watch it anytime.

 You can also watch the video directly from our YouTube channel.